nsg-ethz/mini_internet_project/platform/README.md

 #### Saving routers and switches configuration

 When building the mini-Internet, a script called `save_configs.sh` is automatically generated and aims at saving all the routers and switches configuration in a zip file.
 There is one `save_configs.sh` script for each group, which is available in the SSH proxy container of the corresponding group.
+A complementary script `restore_configs.sh` is also available and restores a router's configuration (or all routers) from a saved configuration.
+Reloading a switch's configuration is not supported.

+#### Restarting ospfd

+Students may encounter the message _For this router-id change to take effect, save config and restart ospfd_ when configuring a router.
+The `restart_ospfd.sh` script deletes and reinstalls the OSPF configuration running on a given router.
+Deleting and reinstalling the OSPF configuration effectively restarts ospfd and will cause the new router-id to take effect.

 #### MPLS and Multicast